bookofproofs/bookofproofs.github.io/_sources/history/16th-century/riccioli.md

 * Among the many discoveries made by Riccioli which we have not yet mentioned, is his first recorded observation a double star, namely the star Mizar in Ursa Major.
 * We also did not mention Riccioli's early publication Prododia Bononiensis.
 * This two-volume treatise (Volume 1, 1639; Volume 2, 1640) showed the range of Riccioli's expertise for this book was on metrics and Latin prose style.
-* Throughout his life, Riccioli corresponded with many leading scientists, for example: Johannes Hevelius, the Polish astronomer living in Danzig, now Gdańsk; Christiaan Huygens; Giovanni Domenico Cassini, who had learnt much from Riccioli while in Bologna; and Athanasius Kircher, the German Jesuit priest and scholar who lived in Rome from 1634 onwards and acted in a similar way to Mersenne in corresponding with a wide range of scholars.
-* Riccioli became quite emotional when his ideas were challenged, for example he became very upset when Stephano degli Angeli challenged his "proof" that the earth was stationary.
 * Riccioli's character was described by his contemporaries as sanguine, fiery, choleric, melancholic and phlegmatic.

 Born 17 April 1598, Ferrara (now Italy).
 Died 25 June 1671, Bologna (now Italy).